Latest

 ThroughputCalendar-boundHigher top-of-funnel capacity

-ComparabilityVaries by interviewerIdentical prompts and scoring axes
+ComparabilityVaries by interviewerSame prompts and scoring axes

-ExplainabilityFragmented notesScores and summaries that are storable
+ExplainabilityFragmented notesScores and summaries storable

-GovernanceInformalRequires version controls and reviews
+GovernanceInformalRequires versioning and reviews

 Implementation pattern